Huachao/vscode-restclient/README.md

     - Fold/Unfold for request block

 ## Usage
-In editor, type a HTTP request as simple as below:
+In editor, type an HTTP request as simple as below:
 ```http
 https://example.com/comments/1
 ```
-Or, you can follow the standard [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html) that including request method, headers and body.
+Or, you can follow the standard [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html) that including request method, headers, and body.
 ```http
 POST https://example.com/comments HTTP/1.1
 content-type: application/json